Simulating AGN feedback in galaxy clusters with pre-existing turbulence: Introduction

 However, many simulation studies raise doubts regarding turbulent heating as the primary heating mechanism in galaxy clusters. \citet{Reynolds15} found that AGN is an inefficient driver of turbulence.
 By simulating self-regulated AGN feedback, \cite{Yang16b} and \cite{Li17} demonstrated that turbulent heating alone is insufficient to balance the radiative cooling.
 Additionally, \cite{Mohapatra_2019} found that, because of the constraint imposed by the presence of condensing multiphase gas from the ICM, which is consistent with observation data, the turbulent velocities required to balance cooling exceed the value of 164 $\pm$ 10 km s$^{-1}$ as measured in Perseus by the \textit{Hitomi} satellite \citep{Hitomi16}.
 Consequently, these simulation studies have challenged the hypothesis that turbulent heating is the dominant heating source in CC clusters.

 Moreover, the direct conversion between density fluctuations and velocity fluctuations which was applied in \cite{Zhuravleva14} is also being questioned.
 According to \cite{Mohapatra_2020}, strong stratification with a specific turbulent velocity can lead to larger density fluctuations, potentially resulting in an overestimation of the turbulent dissipation rate in the strongly stratified ICM.
-Furthermore, in addition to turbulence, other processes such as contact discontinuities, shocks and AGN jet-inflated bubbles can also contribute to density fluctuations.
+Furthermore, \cite{Wang_23} pointed out that strong stratification can suppress the turbulent cascade by channeling kinetic energy into buoyancy potential energy, thereby limiting the heating efficiency.
+In addition to turbulence, other processes such as contact discontinuities, shocks and AGN jet-inflated bubbles can also contribute to density fluctuations.
 Beyond this, \cite{Zhang22} showed that line-of-sight (LOS) velocities of H$_\alpha$ filaments in the model with rigid bubbles can also reproduce the observed X-ray-weighted gas velocity dispersion \citep{Hitomi16} without spatially homogeneous small-scale turbulence.

 In this work, we use three-dimensional (3D) hydrodynamic simulations incorporating both AGN feedback and pre-existing turbulence to investigate the role of turbulent heating within a Perseus-like cluster.
 Our primary aim is to assess the potential contribution of turbulence to balancing radiative cooling, addressing discrepancies between previous simulation results and interpretations of observational data.
 To achieve this, our analysis first examines how the pre-existing turbulence affects AGN bubble evolution and its subsequent heating of the ICM.
 Building on this, we then compute the turbulent heating rate using two independent methods, analyzing the velocity structure function (VSF) and the energy power spectrum (\(E(k)\)), and compare it with the radiative cooling rate.
 We further compare the simulated LOS velocity dispersion with the data in light of the recent XRISM observations of the Perseus cluster \citep{XRISM25perseus}.